 In my travels, I have met great artists who stepped out on faith, trusted their art and created their livelihoods: Charles Dixon, Varnette Honeywood, Synthia St. James, Charles Bibbs.
 These are artists and entrepreneurs.
 But the granddaddy of them all, the one that could have passed for white, but chose to paint black images AND led the way by opening a gallery featuring the works of black artists was the one who saw his art as viable and used it for commercial work to sustain his family.
 He then parlayed that into a stellar career as a fine artist.
-His name is Walt Walker, and I had the pleasure of writing and co-directing a documentary on his life.

 As is the case with all successful artists, Walt had a dedicated agent: his co-pilot was his wife and business partner Jane Walker.
 He passed on 5 years ago, but at 87 years old, Mrs. Walker is still growing and learning and working on the business of Walt's art.
 She will be there at the premiere, surrounded by her family and friends and all who knew and loved Walt.
 She makes things happen.